nliulab/mimic4ed-benchmark/README.md

 There is therefore a need for publicly available benchmark datasets and models that allow researchers to produce comparable and reproducible results.

-In 2019, a [MIMIC-III benchmark](https://github.com/YerevaNN/mimic3-benchmarks) was published for the previous iteration of the MIMIC database.
+For the previous iteration of the MIMIC database (MIMIC-III), several benchmark pipelines have published in [2019](https://github.com/YerevaNN/mimic3-benchmarks) and [2020](https://github.com/MLforHealth/MIMIC_Extract).

 Here, we present a workflow that generates a benchmark dataset from the MIMIC-IV-ED database and constructs benchmark models for three ED-based prediction tasks.